 There are three categories of competition at the SLO Film Fest.
 The George Sidney Independent Film competition is open to filmmakers worldwide, all ages and all genres (including our newest category, Music Video's).
 The Central Coast Filmmaker Showcase is open to producers, writers and/or directors living in San Luis Obispo, Monterey and Santa Barbara counties.
 And the Filmmakers of Tomorrow Showcase is open to youth filmmakers, grades K-12, with films 10 min. or less.

-Named for the fifth time to MovieMaker Magazine's list of the "Top 50 Festivals Worth the Entry Fee", the SLO Film Fest was also called "one of the best film events in the country" by MovieMaker publisher, Timothy Rhys after a festival visit.
+Named for the sixth time to MovieMaker Magazine's list of the "Top 50 Festivals Worth the Entry Fee," the SLO Film Fest was also called "one of the best film events in the country" by former MovieMaker publisher, Timothy Rhys after a festival visit.
 Come and find out why filmmakers, celebrities and the press return year after year to enjoy the Festival's perfect balance of film, wine and fun!

 George Sidney Independent Film Competition Prize categories:

 Best Animated Film